Farm Bill Programs

-- FCS lenders enjoy unfair advantages over rural community banks and leverage their tax and funding advantages as a government sponsored enterprise (GSE) to siphon the best loans away from community banks.
-Such abusive activities wreak havoc on community banks’ lending portfolios jeopardizing the future of many community banks and the economic strength of the thousands of rural communities they serve.
+- FCS lenders enjoy unfair competitive advantages over rural community banks, leveraging their tax and funding advantages as a government sponsored enterprise (GSE) to siphon the best loans away from community banks’ portfolios.
+Such abusive activities wreak havoc on community banks’ lending portfolios, jeopardizing the viability of many community banks and the economic strength of the thousands of rural communities they serve.

-Farmer Mac.
 Farmer Mac was created to serve as a secondary market providing rural lenders the option to sell agricultural real estate and rural housing loans, thereby enhancing community bank liquidity.
 Farmer Mac should continue to focus on its primary mission of improving secondary market access for community banks.
 ICBA appreciates Farmer Mac’s efforts in recent years to reach out to the community banking sector to encourage greater use of the secondary market to assist family farm and ranch borrowers.